GiantFrog/Drop/README.md

 # Drop
 My version of the LibGDX wiki's drop game tutorial, which can be found at https://github.com/libgdx/libgdx/wiki/A-simple-game.

-NOTE: The android version is currently bugged and will crash when trying to connect to the leaderboard!
+Now featuring online leaderboard functionality!

 ## How to Run
 ### Windows
 Download Drop.exe and run!
 You need a Java runtime installed to play.
-The leaderboard is now shared online!
 ### Android
 Download 'android-release.apk' to your phone.
 Open it from your phone using a file explorer and run to install.
 When done, you can delete the apk file and just launch the app like any other.
 ### All Platforms